An extended Knowledge Compilation Map for Conditional Preference Statements-based and Generalized Additive Utilities-based Languages: Queries

-Knowing that a given $ φ ∈ §CP§ $ is linearisable (that is, that $ ≽_φ $ is antisymmetric) is valuable, as it makes several other queries easier.
+Knowing that a given $ φ ∈ §CP§ $ is consistent (that is, that $ ≽_φ $ is antisymmetric) is valuable, as it makes several other queries easier.
 It also gives some interesting insights into the semantics of $ φ $.
-The following query has been addressed in many works on CP statements:\footnote{This query is often called \textit{consistency}.}
+The following query has been addressed in many works on CP statements: